 For many businesses, data protection in the cloud is an ongoing concern.
 Why?
 Data is one of your company’s most valuable assets.
 Any unauthorised access to confidential information can have serious consequences, including loss of customer or employee confidence, leaking of company secrets, identity theft, and even financial losses and lawsuits.

 Many businesses store data in the cloud because it delivers numerous benefits to your business.
 It gives you the flexibility to store and access important information anywhere, anytime with an internet connection.
-Also, it can be easily scaled to meet your ongoing data storage and management requirements.
+Also, it can be easily scaled to meet your ongoing data management and file storage requirements.

 Who is responsible for keeping data safe in the cloud?

 According to a recent survey, 80% of businesses mistakenly believe that cloud service providers have the sole responsibility for data protection.

 Yes, cloud companies and hosting providers do need to make sure their systems and servers are equipped with the latest security measures.
 However, it is the businesses themselves, as owners of the data, who have the ultimate responsibility in making sure that their company information is safe and secure.